mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

      sbatch job.sh
      ```

-As is set up in the program `FSDP_mnist.py`, it will run on all GPUs reqeusted in Slurm, that is 4 in this case.
-That says the model is split into 4 shards with each shard stored on a GPU, and the training process happens on 4 batches of data simutanesously.
+As set up in the program `FSDP_mnist.py`, it will run on all GPUs requested in Slurm, that is 4 in this case.
+That says the model is split into 4 shards, each stored on a GPU, and the training process happens on 4 batches of data simultaneously.
 Communication between GPUs happens under the hood.

 ## Hybrid Fully Sharded Data Parallel and Tensor Parallel

-Tensor parallel can be applied on top of data parall to gain further speed up.
-In thie section, we introduce recipes of hybrid FSDP and TP.
+Tensor parallel can be applied on top of data parallel to gain further speedup.
+In this section, we introduce recipes of hybrid FSDP and TP.

 We use an example that implements FSDP + TP on LLAMA2 (Large Language Model Meta AI 2).
 Refer to [the description of this example](https://pytorch.org/tutorials/intermediate/TP_tutorial.html).
 Download the codes: [fsdp_tp_example.py](./scripts/torch-gpu-2/fsdp_tp_example.py), [llama2_model.py](./scripts/torch-gpu-2/llama2_model.py), and [log_utils.py](./scripts/torch-gpu-2/log_utils.py).

 ### Single-node multi-GPU FSDP + TP

-First, let's look run the example on multiple GPUs within a single node.
+First, let's run the example on multiple GPUs within a single node.

 The code `fsdp_tp_example.py` is set up for this purpose.
 The TP size is set to be 2 in the code.
-The total number of GPUs should be equal to a multiple of the TP size, that is an even number in this case, then the FSDP size is equal to the number of GPUs devided by the TP size.
+The total number of GPUs should be equal to a multiple of the TP size, that is, an even number in this case, then the FSDP size is equal to the number of GPUs divided by the TP size.

 === "Engaging"
      To run this example on multiple GPUs, prepare a job script like this,